 A lot of countries have a famous street, which somehow turned into a tourist attraction.
 In Thailand that is Khao San Road, probably the most famous backpacking street in the world.
 Two Mc Donald’s, two Starbuck’s and two Burger Kings in a 500 meter long street does not sound like a reason to travel to Thailand, but this street is a unique experience.
 The uncountable street vendors, market stalls, restaurants, massage salons, bars, clubs and souvenirs shops make this one of the most bustling streets in the world.
 It is the heart of Thailand tourism.

 This is a small authentic market set on the railway tracks.
 One minute there is a bustling market under umbrellas with stalls scattered everywhere.
 The next minute a train passes right through the middle of it all, only to turn back into a market a few minutes later.
 The train market is open 7 days a week from 6.20 am to 5.40 pm.
 That is matching the schedule of first train departing to the last train arriving at Maeklong Station.
 Truly something amazing to experience!
 Put it on the list of places to visit in Thailand.

 It is not all about beaches in Thailand.
-The hilly countryside of Chiang Mai is perfect to go for a trekking.
+The hilly countryside of Chiang Mai is perfect to go for trekking.
 There are 3 jungle trekking tours / hiking tours in Chiang Mai I recommend in particular: the Kew Mae Pan Nature trail, hiking in the Chaeson National Park, hiking in Doi Inthanon National Park.